School of Education and Human Services

 - and at the annual commencement program in May on the date designated in the College’s academic calendar.

-Canisius’ teacher preparation programs focus on knowledge, service, leadership and professionalism, the foundational tenets of our conceptual framework.
+Canisius’ teacher education programs focus on knowledge, service, leadership and professionalism, the foundational tenets of our conceptual framework.
 Academic programs offer candidates the content, pedagogical and professional knowledge, skills and dispositions necessary for quality performance in their field of study.
 Candidates will demonstrate the ability to reflect on their instructional practice, apply knowledge, exhibit skills and develop dispositions essential for success in P-12 schools.
 In coursework and in practice, candidates will display a clear understanding of the historical, philosophical, sociological, legal and psychological bases of education and educational policy.
 Candidates must be committed to the education of the whole person and to the belief that all individuals can learn.
 Within the contexts of their work, candidates promote authentic learning, social and emotional development and a commitment to service and social justice in environments that foster respect for diversity and the dignity of all.
 Candidates are encouraged to participate in the urban community in which the college is located and, through a variety of field experiences and service-learning opportunities, to interact with an ethnically, racially, culturally, religiously and intellectually diverse population.
 Collaborative projects allow candidates to learn from others, develop a professional orientation and assume positions of responsibility and leadership.
 Candidates develop the ability to reflect thoughtfully on their experience in order to guide professional development and to improve practice and are encouraged to join professional organizations and actively participate in professional conferences.

 Central to our conceptual framework is a symbol of infinity, representing four interrelated and evolving characteristics: Knowledge, Service, Professionalism, and Leadership.
 These elements are situated within the overarching Ignatian vision and Jesuit educational principles.
 These values include: